willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

-# Classes & Structs
+# Classes & Structs Quiz

 ![](http://i.imgur.com/zWBjkea.jpg)

 > Success is not final, failure is not fatal: it is the courage to continue that counts. -[Winston Churchill](https://en.wikipedia.org/wiki/Winston_Churchill)

-## Learning Objectives
+## Overview

-* Understand the difference between classes and structs
-* Understand the difference between value types and reference types
-* Work with both classes and structs
+This quiz will give you practice working with both classes and structs.

 ## Quiz Time!